Alegruz/alegruz.github.io/Notes/2024/11/English/GameEngineRhiSystemAnalysisSeries1Instance.md

 When instance initialization is over, instance is used to create the surface.
 Anki supports surface creation via SDL, for Android, and for headless case.

+Instance is later used when DLSS needs to be initialized.
+This is initialized when renderer initializes the renderer objects.
+One of the renderer objects, `TemporalUpscaler` uses a `GrUpscaler` that which can use DLSS.

 ![InstanceAnkiVK](/Images/GameEngineRhiSystemAnalysis/InstanceAnkiVK.png)

+Both graphics manager `GrManager` and renderer `Renderer` is initialized when the application `App` is initialized.

 ```puml
 @startuml Anki DXGI